NASA lunar outpost concepts

 The National Aeronautics and Space Administration (NASA) has proposed several concept moonbases for achieving a permanent presence of humans on the Moon since the late 1950s.
 Research and exploration of the Moon have been a large focus of the organization since the Apollo program.
 NASA's peak budget was in 1964–1965, when it comprised 4% of all federal spending in service of the Apollo Moon landing project.
 Though lunar landings since the conclusion of the Apollo program in 1972 have ceased, interest in establishing a permanent habitation on the lunar surface or beyond low Earth orbit has remained steady.
 Recently, renewed interest in lunar landing has led to increased funding and project planning.
-NASA requested an increase in the 2020 budget of $1.6 billion, in order to make another crewed mission to the Moon under the Artemis program by 2025 (originally 2024), (delayed to 2026) followed by a sustained presence on the Moon by 2028.
-A crew was selected for the planned crewed mission, Artemis II, in April 2023.
+NASA requested an increase in the 2020 budget of $1.6 billion, in order to make another crewed mission to the Moon under the Artemis program by 2028 (originally 2024), followed by a sustained presence on the Moon.
+As of February 2026 NASA plans to send a crewed mission to the lunar surface by early 2028.
+A crew was selected for the crewed mission to lunar orbit, Artemis II, in April 2023.